wvteijlingen/conversationalist/README.md

 const bot = new Bot(dialogue)

 const emitter = new DelayedTypingEmitter(bot, {
-  responseDelay: 500 // Simulate the bot taking 0.5 seconds to "read" a message before starting to "type".
+  readingDelay: 500 // Simulate the bot taking 0.5 seconds to "read" a message before starting to "type".
   typingDelay: 1500 // Simulate the bot taking 1.5 seconds to "type" a message.
 })